CodeStrumpet/sailsjs-angularjs/README.md

-bridge-node
+sailsjs-angularjs
 ====
-Bridge Athletic web application build on node.js backend and angular.js frontend.
+Web application build on node.js backend and angular.js frontend.
+Jade templates are used and are rendered on demand for angular by a sails controller.

 ##Build Dependencies